steltenpower/PowerGists/README.md

 SVG:
 ====
-- images that can be static/generated/interactive objects
+- visuals that can be static/generated/interactive objects
 - searchable text in any shape, filters, styling, animating, infinite sharp zoom
 - part of the (modular) web and (specifically) composable HTML; anything in the browser and loads of apps too.
 - abbreviation of Scalable Vector Graphics